 Others.
 Additional supplements that require further research but may be useful as part of the treatment or prevention of stroke include:

-- Selenium -- low levels can worsen atherosclerosis and its consequences.
-However, it is not known if taking selenium supplements will help.
+- Selenium.
+Low levels can worsen atherosclerosis and its consequences.
+However, scientists do not know whether taking selenium supplements will help.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, contain active substances that can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care provider knowledgeable in the field.

 Bilberry (Vaccinium myrtillus).
 A close relative of the cranberry, bilberry fruits contain flavonoid compounds called anthocyanidins.
 Flavonoids are plant pigments that have excellent antioxidant properties.
-This means that they scavenge damaging particles in the body known as free radicals and may help prevent a number of long term illnesses, such as heart disease.
+This means that they scavenge damaging particles in the body known as free radicals and may help prevent a number of long-term illnesses, such as heart disease.
+Bilberry may slow blood clotting and therefore may increase the risk of bleeding in people who take blood-thinning medications, such as warfarin (Coumadin), aspirin, and others.

 Ginkgo (Ginkgo biloba).
-Gingko may reduce the likelihood of dementia following multiple strokes (often called multi-infarct dementia).
-The protection from ginkgo may be related to the prevention of platelet adhesion which can help prevent blood clot formation.
-Most health care providers choose to use medications for this effect rather than herbs.
+Gingko may reduce the likelihood of dementia following multiple strokes (often called multi-infarct dementia) by preventing blood clot formation.
+Most providers choose to use medications for this effect rather than herbs.
 Ginkgo may also decrease the amount of brain damage following a stroke.
-While animal studies support these possible benefits of ginkgo, more research in people is needed.
-Also, ginkgo should not be used with the blood thinner warfarin (Coumadin) unless specifically instructed by your health care provider.
+While animal studies support these possible benefits of ginkgo, more research is needed.
+Also, ginkgo should not be used with blood-thinning medications, such as warfarin (Coumadin), aspirin, and others, unless specifically instructed by your provider.

 Ginseng (Panax ginseng).
 Asian ginseng may decrease endothelial cell dysfunction.
 Endothelial cells line the inside of blood vessels.
-When these cells are disturbed, referred to as dysfunction, it may lead to a heart attack or stroke.
+When these cells are disturbed, it may lead to a heart attack or stroke.
 The potential for ginseng to quiet down the blood vessels may prove to be protective against these conditions.
-Much more research is needed.
-Ginseng may also thin your blood and, therefore, should be used only under the supervision of a doctor if you are taking blood thinning medication warfarin (Coumadin).
+More research is needed.
+Ginseng can have stimulating effects that may be harmful to certain people.
+Ginseng may also thin your blood and, therefore, should be used only under the supervision of a doctor, particularly if you are taking blood-thinning medication, such as warfarin (Coumadin), aspirin, and others.

 Turmeric (Curcuma longa).
-Early studies suggest that turmeric may prove helpful in preventing heart attack or stroke in one of two ways.
-First, in animal studies an extract of turmeric lowered cholesterol levels and inhibited the oxidation of LDL ("bad") cholesterol.
+Early studies suggest that turmeric may prevent heart attack or stroke.
+Animal studies have shown that an extract of turmeric lowered cholesterol levels and inhibited the oxidation of LDL (bad) cholesterol.
 This is helpful because oxidized LDL deposits in the walls of blood vessels and contributes to the formation of atherosclerotic plaque and other damage to the vessels.
 Turmeric may also prevent platelet build up along the walls of an injured blood vessel.
-Platelets collecting at the site of a damaged blood vessel cause blood clots to form and contribute to blockage of the artery as well.
-Turmeric may also thin your blood and, therefore, should only be used under the supervision of a health care provider, particularly if you are taking blood-thinning medications such as warfarin (Coumadin).
-Clinical studies of the use of turmeric to prevent or treat stroke in people would be interesting in terms of determining if these mechanisms discovered in animals apply to people at risk for this condition.
+Platelets collecting at the site of a damaged blood vessel cause blood clots to form and contribute to blocking the artery as well.
+Turmeric may also thin your blood and, therefore, should only be used under the supervision of a provider, particularly if you are taking blood-thinning medications, such as warfarin (Coumadin), aspirin, and others.
+More research is needed to determine whether these effects apply to people.

 Although an experienced homeopath might prescribe a regimen for treating stroke that includes one of the remedies listed below, the scientific evidence to date does not confirm the value of homeopathy for this purpose.